2023LeslieK/WWC2024-PythonChallenge/README.md

 [Day 55 - Create a function that takes a string and returns the reverse of each word.](PythonCodeChallengeDay55.ipynb)

 Day 56 - Create a function to extract all URLs from a given text using regular expressions.

+Day 57 - Create a function that returns the key with the maximum value in a dictionary.

+Day 58 - Create a function that converts a string to an integer and handles ValueError.

+Day 59 -

+Day 60 -